The Eagle Huntress is a 2016 documentary film directed by Otto Bell.

 - Rite of Passage: The fox hunt, even more than the eagle festival.
 Success in going up into the mountains and killing a fox with her eagle means that Aisholpan is a real eagle huntress.

-- Scenery Porn: Some incredible aerial shots of the Altai Mountains.
+- Scenery Porn: The film has some incredible aerial shots of the Altai Mountains.

 - Talking Heads: Mostly averted, as the commentary from Aishoplan and Rys comes via voice-over.
 But there are a couple of Talking Head sequences in which male elders of the tribe express skepticism that a girl can be an eagle hunter.

 - Time Skip: Complete with dramatic musical effect, as the film cuts from the eagle festival in summer to a shot of the village in snow-covered winter, as Aisholpan is getting ready for her first hunt.

 - Training Montage: One sequence has Rys running Aisholpan through the basics in eagle hunting, including pulling a dead rabbit on a rope to train the eagle to pounce, and training the eagle to land on the hunter's hand.